Script Editing Services

 A CHAT WORTH A THOUSAND WRITTEN WORDS

 On top of the written notes, I always offer a short 20-minute session to discuss with the writer face-to-face.
-It’s a great way to ensure we are on the same page and offers your the ideal environment to ask questions and brainstorm new ideas.
+It’s a great way to ensure we are on the same page and offers you the ideal environment to ask questions and brainstorm new ideas.

 My taste

 In my opinion, a great story must have several layers of depth while also being accessible to a wide audience.
 I’m a big fan of well-structured stories with a clear beginning, middle, and end – but I would never compromise creative integrity for the sake of structure.
 Ultimately, I let the writer’s intentions for the project drive the editing process and work with them to find solutions that serve their vision.
-I’m committed not to let my taste influence the notes I write.
+I’m committed not to letting my taste influence the notes I write.

-If you are wondering about what I like, I’d say that matters to me is not concept but good execution.
+If you are wondering about what I like, I’d say that what matters to me is not concept but good execution.
 This said, I tend to fall in love with Coming-of-Age stories, stories mixing reality and fantasy, Science Fiction, Thrillers, and Gangster stories.
-Nevertheless, I like to help writers and producers working on all kinds of stories, as long as they are working to feature memorable characters and storylines.
+Nevertheless, I like to help writers and producers work on all kinds of stories, as long as they are working to feature memorable characters and storylines.

-Script Feedback for indie Writers
+Script Feedback for Indie Writers

-PITCHES AND OUTLINES |
+PITCHES AND OUTLINES

-1-10 pages: £60 |
+1-10 pages: £60

-BIBLES AND TREATMENTS |
+BIBLES AND TREATMENTS

-Up to 25 pages: £65 |
+Up to 25 pages: £65

-SCRIPTS |
+SCRIPTS

-Up to 30 pages: £70 |
+Up to 30 pages: £70

-31-50 pages: £85 |
+31-50 pages: £85

-51-90 pages: £100 |
+51-90 pages: £100

-91-120 pages: £130 |
+91-120 pages: £130

-over 120 pages: +£1 per page |
+over 120 pages: +£1 per page

 Fees for producers and longer term script editing services vary depending on the scope and size of the project.

 I’d love to hear about your project.
-If you’d like to work with me or just ask for more information, please fill out the form below.
+If you’d like to work with me or ask for more information, please fill out the form below.